JurisProject/juris_whitepaper_public/contracts.md

 ### Bringing Rule of Law to the World

-> “The rule of law and development are strongly interrelated and mutually reinforcing\[.\] \[T\]he advancement of the rule of law at the national and international level is essential for sustained and inclusive economic growth, sustainable development, the eradication of poverty and hunger and the full realization of all human rights and fundamental freedoms, including the right to development, which in turn reinforce\[s\] the rule of law”.
+> The rule of law and development are strongly interrelated and mutually reinforcing\[.\] \[T\]he advancement of the rule of law at the national and international level is essential for sustained and inclusive economic growth, sustainable development, the eradication of poverty and hunger and the full realization of all human rights and fundamental freedoms, including the right to development, which in turn reinforce\[s\] the rule of law.

 **- UN Declaration on Rule of Law**